GuilhermeSenna/GuilhermeSenna/README.md

 <!-- ![Python image](python.png) -->

-- 🔭 I’m currently working on Android (Java) for scientific research, Php fullstack for university extension project and Python for personal projects
+- 🔭 I’m currently working on Android (Java) for scientific research, Php fullstack for university extension project and Python for personal projects;
-- 🌱 I’m currently learning Javascript, React, Material-UI.
+- 🌱 I’m currently learning Javascript, React, Material-UI;
-- 👯 I’m looking to collaborate on Web/Python projects
+- 👯 I’m looking to collaborate on Web/Python projects;
-- 🤔 I’m looking for help with Artificial Inteligence
+- 🤔 I’m looking for help with Artificial Inteligence;

 <!-- #### Other experiences: -->